 The Board of the Agency, as set out in its Standing Orders and Standing Financial Instructions has delegated certain functions to the Remuneration Committee including the provision of advice and guidance to the Board on matters of salary and contractual terms of the Chief Executive, guided by DoH policy.
-The membership of this committee during 2020/21 consisted of Ms B Anley (Chair), Mr I Henderson, Mr P Cathcart and Mrs L Lindsay (Non-Executive Board Members).
-The Remuneration Committee met in April 2021.
+The membership of this committee during 2021/22 consisted of Ms B Anley (Chair), Mr I Henderson, Mr P Cathcart and Mrs L Lindsay (Non-Executive Board Members).
+The Remuneration Committee met twice during the year.